AccentureFed/18FRFQ-Response/process-documentation/README.md

 ## Tools
 To remain Agile and lean, we leveraged several Agile Engineering Practices such as Continuous Integration (CI) and Test Driven Development (TDD).
-Our approach leveraged automation in all facets of software development.
+Our approach applied automation in all facets of software development.
 We automated the software integration/build, unit testing, and acceptance testing.
 This approach integrated the developed software FREQUENCY and re-validated the software every time through automated unit and acceptance tests.
 Incrementally growing and testing the software resulted in a higher quality and timely solution.
+The team utilized Github its time stamps and the check in-check-out feature to work on the most recent code and document source source.
-Need to talk about configuration management and monitoring here.
+Need to talk about monitoring here.

-Open source, modern technologies were chosen based on team preference, accounts created and access granted during this time.
-The Development team had access to all tools and began work on day one.

-Due to limited time, a physical wall Kanban board was created to promote visibility, flexibility and accountability.
 Open source, modern technologies were chosen based on team preference, accounts created and access granted during this time.
 The Development team had access to all tools and began work on day one.

 |  Tool |            Purpose            | URL | Justification |
 |:-----:|:-----------------------------:|:---:|:-------------:|